 The Write Protection feature allows the user to protect against inadvertent programming of the non-volatile data registers.
 If the \overline{WP} pin is tied to LOW, the data registers are protected and become read only.
-Similarly, the \overline{WP} pin going low after start will interrupt a nonvolatile write to data registers, while the \overline{WP} pin going low after an internal write cycle has stated will have no effect on any write operation (see also CAT5409 or CAT5259).
-The CAT5269 will accept both slave addresses and instructions, but the data registers are protected from programming by the device's failure to send an acknowledge after data is received.
+Similarly, the \overline{WP} pin going low after start but after start will interrupt non-volatile write to data registers, while the \overline{WP} pin going low after internal write cycle has started, will have no effect on any write operation.
+The CAT5409 will accept both slave addresses and instructions, but the data registers are protected from programming by the device's failure to send an acknowledge after data is received.

-$^{\ast}\,$ A0, A1, A2 and A3 correspond to pin A0, A1, A2 and A3 of the device.

-A0, A1, A2 and A3 must compare to its corresponding hard wired input pins.
+- A0, A1, A2 and A3 correspond to pin A0, A1, A2 and A3 of the device. - A0, A1, A2 and A3 must compare to its corresponding hard wired input pins.